 Berwick St Market

 There’s been a market on Berwick St in Soho since the late 1770’s.
-There are a few good street food stalls, especially the tiny Pit Stop Cafe trailer at the south end of the market serving excellent Chinese and Malaysian food.
+There are a few good street food stalls, especially Pit Stop serving excellent Chinese and Malaysian food.
 Try their fried sea bass.
 You’ll probably have to wait, but it’s worth it.

 Open: Monday–Friday 11am–3pm